Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Stars Advanced Stats

-- During their past 10 games, the Stars' goals per game average is 0.3 lower than their season-long average.
+- In their last 10 games, the Stars' goals per game average is 0.3 lower than their season-long average.

 - With a +66 goal differential, they're ranked fourth-best in the NHL.